The clock that starts ticking when something dies

 And when the Venezuelans asked the world to pay attention – we turned away.

 As they lost their rights, their food, their health and safety – and eventually their own futures – much of the world stuck to old narratives.
 Some insisted Venezuela was an ideal egalitarian society.
 Others wanted only to see a struggle against imperialism.
-Still others chose to interpret Venezuelan reality as a contest between superpowers, overlooking the bravery of those who seek freedom in their own country.
+Still others chose to interpret Venezuelan reality as little more than a contest between superpowers, overlooking the bravery of those who seek freedom in their own country.
 What all these observers have in common is this: the moral betrayal of those who actually live under this brutal regime.

 If you only support people who share your political views, you have understood neither freedom nor democracy.
 Yet many critics stop there.
 They see local democratic forces cooperating, by necessity, with actors they dislike – and use that to justify withholding support.
 This puts ideological conviction ahead of human solidarity.

-How should we regard those who use all their energy finding fault with the hard choices that brave defenders of democracy have had to make – instead of recognising their courage and their sacrifice, or asking how we, too, can help fight dictatorship?
+How should we regard those who use all their energy finding fault with the hard choices that brave defenders of democracy have had to make – instead of recognising their courage and their sacrifice – or asking how we, too, can help fight dictatorship?

 It is easy to stand on principle when someone else’s freedom is at stake.
 But no democracy movement operates in ideal circumstances.
 Activist leaders must confront and resolve dilemmas that we onlookers are free to ignore.
 People living under dictatorship often have to choose between the difficult and the impossible.
 Yet many of us – from a safe distance – expect Venezuela’s democratic leaders to pursue their aims with a moral purity their opponents never display.
 This is unrealistic.
 It is unfair.
 And it shows ignorance of history.